Huotes/CommitMaker/README.md

 Chuck Norris doesn't say 'who's your daddy', because he knows the answer.

 Chuck Norris originally wrote the first dictionary.
 The definition for each word is as follows - A swift roundhouse kick to the face.

+Chuck Norris can win a game of Connect Four in only three moves.